Do you like construction?

 6. Pass a background check.

 Yes, licensing requirements vary from state to state.
 Several of them need the contractor to have licenses for specific projects, including commercial, residential, or public works.
 The standards are not the same in every region.

 Learn here all about the licenses you may need for your business.

-Types of contractor degrees
+Types of Contractor Degrees

 It is a short program, typically up to a year, that teaches students specialized information about the industry.
-It serves as a preparation for degrees programs that we will explain later.
+It serves as a preparation for degree programs that we will explain later.
 Contractor certifications are available in areas such as construction management, construction engineering technology, building systems, OSHA Outreach, and others.